ShortlistShortlistedRemoved from shortlist 98

 Power & Run Time

-The Briggs & Stratton P4500 PowerSmart is powered by a 224 cc Briggs & Stratton OHV 4-stroke engine.
-It delivers 120V, runs on gasoline and offers a running wattage of 3,700W as well as a peak wattage of 4,500W.
+The Briggs & Stratton P4500 PowerSmart houses a 224 cc Briggs & Stratton OHV 4-stroke engine, which provides 120V, consumes gasoline and delivers a running wattage of 3,700W along with a peak wattage of 4,500W.

-The fuel capacity of 3.5 gallons allows the P4500 PowerSmart to operate for up to 16 hours with a full tank (fuel consumption around 0.22 GPH).
+The P4500 PowerSmart can operate for up to 16 hours with a full tank (fuel consumption around 0.22 GPH), due to its fuel capacity of 3.5 gallons.

-As the P4500 PowerSmart produces a clean sine wave, with a <3% Total Harmonic Distortion (THD), sensitive electronics may be plugged in the AC outlets safely.
+The P4500 PowerSmart produces a clean sine wave: thanks to a <3% Total Harmonic Distortion (THD), your sensitive electronics can be safely plugged in the AC outlets.

 Outlets

-Furthermore, it has 2 DC outlets: there's two 5V USB ports (USB-A) allowing you to conveniently charge electronics such as mobile phones and tablets.
+In addition, it provides 2 DC outlets: there's two 5V USB ports (USB-A) with which charging of electronics like mobile phones and tablets is made convenient.

 This Briggs & Stratton generator is RV Ready, thanks to its TT-30R receptacle (TT stands for 'Travel Trailer').